nixworks/public/news/2014/02/27/index.md

 ##### United States
 ### [United States Federal Reserve hacker Lauri Love is sentenced. ](/news/2014/02/27/united-states-federal-reserve-hacker-lauri-love-is-sentenced.md)
-_Context: Federal Reserve, United States_
+_Context: United States, Federal Reserve_

 ##### 2013-14 Thai political crisis
 ### [The National Anti-Corruption Commission summon the Prime Minister of Thailand Yingluck Shinawatra to face charges of allegedly mishandling a rice subsidy program as her supporters block access to the building. ](/news/2014/02/27/the-national-anti-corruption-commission-summon-the-prime-minister-of-thailand-yingluck-shinawatra-to-face-charges-of-allegedly-mishandling-a.md)
-_Context: 2013-14 Thai political crisis, Yingluck Shinawatra, Prime Minister_
+_Context: Yingluck Shinawatra, 2013-14 Thai political crisis, Prime Minister_

 ##### Crimean referendum, 2014
 ### [The Autonomous Republic of Crimea has announced that it plans to hold a referendum for independence the same day as the elections in Ukraine. ](/news/2014/02/27/the-autonomous-republic-of-crimea-has-announced-that-it-plans-to-hold-a-referendum-for-independence-the-same-day-as-the-elections-in-ukraine.md)
-_Context: Autonomous Republic of Crimea, Ukraine, Crimean referendum, 2014_
+_Context: Crimean referendum, 2014, Ukraine, Autonomous Republic of Crimea_

 ##### Kepler telescope
 ### [The Kepler telescope discovers 715 new planets. ](/news/2014/02/27/the-kepler-telescope-discovers-715-new-planets.md)